alejandrochang/StudyGuideNotes/aws.md

 With AWS services your servers can be accessed on an on-demand basis.
 This allows for scalability and elasticity within the company.
 Scalability refers to the reality that as user-base grows, you have the ability to quickly access more servers to 'scale-up' extremely easy.
 Elasticity refers to the fact that you can grow, but you can also shrink as needed based on your company needs.

+### What is AWS Compute Services?
+Compute Services in AWS is the umbrella of various different services that AWS provides.
+These services include Amazon EC2, Amazon EBS, Amazon Elastic Load Balancing and AWS Lambda.

 ### What is AWS Lambda?
 AWS lambda is a compute service that runs your back-end code which responds to events such as object uploads such as S3 buckets, updates to Amazon DynamoDB tables, data in Amazon Kinesis streams or in-app activity.